Schizophrenia is probably caused by chemical abnormalities in the brain and by problems during the brain’s development.

 Doctors do tests to rule out other possible causes.

 Antipsychotic drugs can help control symptoms, and counseling can help adolescents and family members learn how to manage the disorder.

 Schizophrenia probably occurs because of chemical abnormalities in the brain and problems during the brain’s development, which occur during pregnancy and early childhood.
 Doctors do not know exactly what causes these abnormalities.

 However, experts agree that people can inherit a tendency to develop schizophrenia and that it is not caused by poor parenting or difficulties during childhood.

-Like adults with schizophrenia, children and adolescents are likely to have
+Like adults with schizophrenia, children and adolescents with schizophrenia are likely to have

 In children, symptoms are likely to start more gradually and to become more severe than in adolescents or adults.
 Also, thinking is more likely to be impaired.